 The bulk of the Connally collection resides at the National Trust for Historic Presevation Library at the University of Maryland.

 SCOPE: Records, clippings, correspondence and architectural drawings related to historic preservation of Ste.
 Genevieve, MO.

 HOLDINGS: 3 boxes approximately 6 linear feet.

 ACCESS: A finding aid for this collection is not yet available.
-Please contact the staff members listed below for information regarding this collection.
+Please contact the staff for information regarding this collection.